mkishi1221/mkishi1221.github.io/_includes/cv.md

 Shaped product strategy, UIUX design, user research, and early business development, onboarding Amutri's early adopters and securing grants and pre-seed funding.

-- Led the end-to-end UI/UX redesign of Amutri’s cloud-based 3D rendering platform.
+- Led the complete UI/UX redesign of Amutri’s cloud 3D rendering platform from POC to MVP.
-- Drove product marketing initiatives, including a new homepage optimised for user conversion and investor engagement.
-- Conducted 30+ research sessions with architects, 3D visualisers, and universities to shape user journeys and product direction.
+- Ran 30 + research sessions with architects, 3D visualisers, and universities to refine user journeys and set product direction.
-- Developed internal tools to automate user data enrichment by matching email domains to company information, completing 90% of missing profiles.
-This reduced weekly processing time from ~3 hours to under 10 seconds and enabled more targeted outreach.
+- Built an automation tool that matched email domains to company data, filling 90 % of missing user profiles and cutting weekly processing time from about three hours to ten seconds.
-- Onboarded users and developed early enterprise sales strategies, proposals.
+- Onboarded early users and created enterprise sales strategies and proposals.
-- Secured Letters of Intent, contributing directly to successful investor milestones.
+- Secured Letters of Intent from prospective customers, hitting key investor milestones.

-Promoted to Product Manager following this work and was later [interviewed by SETsquared Bristol](https://setsquared-bristol.co.uk/news/amutri-revolutionising-3d-visualisation/){: .cv_link target="_blank" } on Amutri's vision and impact in 3D visualisation.
+Joined the team formally as Product Manager on the strength of this work and was later [interviewed by SETsquared Bristol](https://setsquared-bristol.co.uk/news/amutri-revolutionising-3d-visualisation/){: .cv_link target="_blank" } on Amutri's vision and impact in 3D visualisation.

 # SpaceforU (September 2022 – September 2023)